 55. Alphabet blocks

-Buy several sets of alphabet blocks, and then your students can have a friendly word challenge.
+You can buy several sets of alphabet blocks, and then your students can have a friendly word challenge.
 Put all the blocks in a bag and have them choose five to six blocks (just like Scrabble).
 Then challenge them to make words.
+You can also create your own blocks by picking up building blocks from the dollar store and adding your own letters.

 56. Dry-erase boards